fighterz8/File_sorter/README.md

 # Automated Folder Organizer
+WARNING: DO NOT RUN THIS PROGRAM WHILE DOWNLOADING A FILE, ERRORS WILL OCCUR.
 This project is an automated folder organizer, which monitors a specified directory and automatically sorts the files into corresponding folders based on their extensions.

 ## Getting Started